Bhazath/SSH-Notes/SSH-Notes.md

 #  SSH
 ---

 OpenSSH is the tool of choice for managing Linux installations remotely - and is indispensable in DevOps, Cloud, System Administration, Hosting, and more.
-Since it's so widely used, you should definitely learn it.
-In this video, I go over all the basics you need to use OpenSSH in your workflow.
-This includes understanding the difference between the client and server binaries, how to connect, config files, keys, and more!
+Since it's so widely used.

 ## 1) Connecting to a server via OpenSSH
 ---